hid-io/hid-io-core/spec/protocol/README.md

 The Id Width field indicates whether the Id is 16 bits or 32 bits wide.
 As long as the Id is lower than 2^16, a 16 bit field is always supported.
 Only use 32 bit Ids when required, not all firmwares will support 32 bit Ids.

+When in doubt, data is in Little-Endian format.

 __Data Packet__
 ```
 <data> <length> <Id> [payload]